UyKerad/UyKerad.github.io/README.md

 **G (Final Tutorial Report Creation).**
     - Alexander Cui wrote the Introduction and Data Curation portions of this assignment.
     - Website is hosted and was formatted by Darek Yu.
-    - Dhruv Das did the second Data Exploration regarding the outliers in the rankings and the Visualization.

 ## 2. Introduction
 Professional tennis is a highly dynamic sport where match outcomes are influenced by a multitude of complex variables.
 While the ATP (Association of Tennis Professionals) ranking system provides a reliable metric of long-term player consistency, upsets, a scenario where a statistically inferior player defeats a higher-ranked opponent, do occur.
 This project uses a dataset of over 60,000 ATP tennis matches to build a machine learning classification model that predicts the likelihood of these ranking-based upsets.
 By integrating ranking differences, playing surface, match round (within a tournament), betting odds, and match format, this analysis seeks to uncover the statistics behind upsets.